serverless-guru/logger-typescript/src/logger/README.md

 logger.log(level, message, payload, context, sensitiveAttributes)
 ```
 * __level__ [string, mandatory]: one of `info`, `debug`, `warn`, `error`
-* __message__ [string, mandatory]: Assigned to the output `logMessage`.
+* __message__ [string, mandatory]: Assigned to the output `message`.
 It is good practice to keep it concise and describe the activity.
 Re-use the same message across multiple logs, identify the individual activities using context or payload values.
 * __payload__ [string, object]: The payload to log
 * __context__ [object]: Keys to add to the context of this log output
 * __sensitiveAttributes__ [array of string]: Additional attributes to mask in this log output